freedomofpress/securedrop-workstation-ci/INSTALL.md

 Also ensure that you check the box to 'Start qube automatically on boot' in the Qubes settings.

-# Install podman on sd-dev VM
+# Install podman and make on sd-dev VM

-Open a terminal in the sd-dev VM and perform the following steps to install podman:
+Open a terminal in the sd-dev VM and perform the following steps:

 ```
-sudo apt-get install podman
+sudo apt-get install make podman
 ```

 # Snapshot the VM